Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 Will there be homework or projects?

-Yes, AAP participants will need to complete weekly readings & 2 projects throughout the program.
-The Know Hxstory, Know Self Individual Project & the FilAm Communities Group Project.
-There will also be readings to help prepare participants for the next class’ discussion.
+Yes, AAP participants will need to complete weekly readings and 2 projects throughout the program: the Know Hxstory, Know Self Individual Project & the FilAm Communities Group Project.
+There will also be readings to help prepare participants for the class material being reviewed in each class session.

 Know Hxstory, Know Self (Individual)